-Photo protocols are a great way to follow up on your event.
-With photos, you can capture the most important contributions from the training.
-These can be pictures of your flipcharts, note cards on a meta-plan board, or group contributions.
-With the photo protocol, you can also capture the seminar experience.
+Photo protocols are a great method for debriefing your event.
+You can capture the key contributions of the training with photos.
+These can be pictures of your flipcharts, the note cards on a MetaPlan wall, or group contributions.
+With the photo protocol, you can also document the seminar experience.
 What do you need for that?
 Your smartphone and a pinch of creativity.

-What you should keep in mind when creating photo protocols with your smartphone
+What you should consider when making photo protocols with your smartphone

-If you have acquired a new smartphone in the last two years, you are equipped with a top camera.
-Inform your participants at the beginning of your training that you will be taking some photos during the event and subsequently creating a photo protocol.
-Notes and recordings stand out much better on white paper.
-Make sure you have white paper available for your correspondence.
-Also, the backgrounds of your meta-plan board should not be too dark and should provide a good contrast.
+If you got a new smartphone in the last two years, you are equipped with a top camera.
+Inform your participants at the beginning of your training that you will be taking some photos during the event and will create a photo protocol afterwards.
+Notes and transcriptions stand out much better on white paper.
+Make sure that you have white paper available for your write-up.
+Also, the backgrounds of your MetaPlan wall should not be too dark and should provide a good contrast.

 Pay attention to lighting conditions.

 Is everything in the picture?
-Is there sufficient distance from the subject?
+Is there enough distance to the subject?

 Are the edges aligned straight?

-Activate memories - these motifs are particularly suitable for your protocols
+Triggering memories - these subjects are particularly suitable for your protocols

 During your training or seminar, you will likely employ various methods.
-The results of a group discussion, the presentation of a group task, or the key points of your presentation will somehow be documented on paper.
-Typically on a flipchart or a meta-plan board.
-Focus on key terms, as these provide your participants with the best memory aid.
-Ensure a clear structure and present processes or sequences in a comprehensible format.
+You will somehow document the results of a group discussion, the presentation of a group task, or the bullet points of your presentation on paper.
+Usually on a flipchart or a MetaPlan wall.
+Focus on key terms, as they provide your participants with the best memory aid.
+Ensure a clear structure and represent processes or workflows in an understandable format.

 Creating flipcharts is fun.
 You can be creative while also conveying information.
 There are plenty of tools for visualization.
-You can draw inspiration from here (Gallery of Flipchart Coach + Bikablo visualization aids).
+Let yourself be inspired here (Gallery of Flipchart Coach + Bikablo visualization aids).

-You can document your participants' contributions on a meta-plan board.
-If too many cards are attached to the board, you can make a selection.
+You can document the contributions of your participants on a MetaPlan wall.
+If too many cards are mounted on the wall, you can also make a selection.
 It's best to remove cards with very small text.
 The image in the protocol should represent an overview of the participants' contributions.
 Quality over quantity!

 You can round off your training protocol with training impressions.
-Depict what makes your training special: cooperating, exchanging ideas, discussing, learning, taking action.
-Add anecdotes with captions, for example when something humorous is presented.
+Capture what makes your training special: cooperation, exchange, discussion, learning, and taking action.
+Add anecdotes with captions, for example when something humorous was presented.

 How to save time in post-processing

 No matter what you photograph, the quicker the viewer can categorize the image, the better.
-For example, give your flipcharts a good title.
-This way, you don't have to add text through image editing in post-processing, as the flipchart is self-explanatory.
+For example, give your flipcharts a good heading.
+This way, you won't have to add text through image editing later, as the flipchart is self-explanatory.

-Make your images in chronological order.
-That way, your photo files are already in the correct sequence.
+Organize your images chronologically.
+This way, your photo files are already in the correct order.

 Want to do even more with photo protocols?

-Use your photo protocol as a starting point for online follow-up and for transfer security.
+Use your photo protocol as a basis for online follow-up and for transfer security.

-Your clients can get an overview with the help of your photo protocol.
+Your clients can use your photo protocol to get an overview.
 This way, managers know what the employees learned in your seminar.

-Use your photo protocol in marketing and sales!
+Utilize your photo protocol in marketing and sales!
 When negotiating with new clients, you can give them an impression of your seminar.
-This way, you convince interested parties with your offer.
+This way, you convince potential clients with your offer.

-You can, of course, use your phone not just for photos.
-With the help of audio recordings or videos, you can personally explain the content to your participants again.
+You can of course use your phone not only for photos.
+With the help of audio recordings or videos, you can explain the content to your participants personally again.

 Try it out right away!
 In 5 steps, your photo protocol is with your participants